 Scented geraniums are colorful tender perennial herbs with a variety of aromas.
 The scent of these flowering herbs includes rose, peppermint, lemon, nutmeg, apple, and chocolate.
 Scented geraniums are not true garden geraniums like their common name infers; they are pelargoniums, mostly hybrids created for their bright colors, beauty, and fragrance.
-The leaves, flowers, and scented oils of many scented geraniums can be used as garnishes and in salads, and for flavoring ice creams and desserts.
+The leaves, flowers, and scented oils of many scented geraniums can be used as garnishes and salads, and for flavoring ice creams and desserts.
 Scented geraniums are easy to grow indoors and out.

 Here is your complete guide to growing scented geraniums.